DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-09-25-application-sharing-content-changes.md

 The intention of the warning text was to steer people who were only selecting salaried courses towards courses with fees to pay, and let them know that whilst they will have to pay a fee, they can sometimes receive financial support in the form of bursaries and scholarships – which could open up the fee-funded route to more people.

 However, the warning component was too prominent and alarming for candidates and whilst we didn’t specifically test with people who were pursuing a salaried route, participants said that this would cause them to select fee-funded because they were worried about not getting any chances if they chose salaried.
-We have seen a small number of salaried courses offered through Application sharing, so we don’t want to force people to select fee-funded out of fear when there is a small chance they could be offered a salaried course.
+We have seen a small number of salaried courses offered through application sharing, so we don’t want to force people to select fee-funded out of fear when there is a small chance they could be offered a salaried course.

 We made the response options clearer so that people understood they were selecting both funding types or salaried only.
 We also changed ‘fee-funded’ to ‘courses with fees to pay’ which was much better understood.